readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 Where to go from here
 ---------------------

 This is the end of the tutorial.
-You have
+You have accomplished a lot:

 #.
-Forked a GitHub repository,
+Forked a GitHub repository.
-#. connected it to Read the Docs,
+#.
+Connected it to Read the Docs.
-#. built its HTML documentation,
+#.
+Built its HTML documentation.
-#. customized the build process,
+#.
+Customized the build process.
-#. added new versions,
+#.
+Added new documentation versions.
-#. browsed the project analytics.
+#.
+Browsed the project analytics.

 Nice work!